mahendraseervi/Home_service_robot_simulation/README.md

 # Home_service_robot_simulation
-Home service robot which can do - Autonomous navigation with pick and place of objects.
+Home service robot which can do - Autonomous navigation with pick and place of objects

 ## Steps to Launch:
 ### step 1 create the catkin_ws